-Members Alan G. Brackett and Daniel P. Sullivan are now co-writing an “Attorney Analysis” column for Reuters Legal News.
-Their second column, “Analyzing workers’ compensation liability for COVID-19 infections,” was published on September 13, 2021.
+Member Alan G. Brackett writes an “Attorney Analysis” column for Reuters Legal News.
+His second column, “Analyzing workers’ compensation liability for COVID-19 infections,” was published on September 13, 2021.
 You can read an excerpt below and download the PDF to read the entire article.

 Click here to read their first article, “Analyzing COVID-19 claims under the Longshore & Harbor Workers’ Compensation Act.”